Co-written with Jessica, a former competitive fitness athlete, current gym owner/operator, and Chief Editor at GottaHaveFit.com

 Want to snack on something good for your heart?
 Dark chocolate is the answer!

-Several studies over the past several years have shown that dark chocolate is good for your heart.
+Several studies have shown that dark chocolate is good for your heart.
 In 2007, for example, researchers showed that it increased the diameter of coronary arteries, improving blood flow.

 A 2009 study found it benefitted blood pressure, insulin resistance, and blood lipids, indicating that it may also help prevent type 2 diabetes.